-Name Training/Workshop/ Seminar Date Organizer Location Jusuf Halim Can be seen at the Bo pard of Commissio ners training table.
-Samuel Nag Tsien Can be seen at the Bo pard of Commissio ners training table.
-Lai Teck Poh Can be seen at the Bo Can be seen at the Board of Commissioners training table.
-Kwan Chiew Choi Can be seen at the Be Can be seen at the Board of Commissioners training table.
-Betti S. Alisjahbana Can be seen at the Bo pard of Commissio ners training table.
+Name Training/Workshop/ Seminar Date Organizer Location Jusuf Halim Can be seen at the Bo ard of Commissio ners training table.
+Samuel Nag Tsien Can be seen at the Bo ard of Commissio ners training table.
+Lai Teck Poh Can be seen at the Board of Commissioners training table.
+Kwan Chiew Choi Can be seen at the Board of Commissioners training table.
+Betti S. Alisjahbana Can be seen at the Bo Can be seen at the Board of Commissioners training table.
 Paulus Agus Tjarman Orientation of new committee member May 16th, 2019 Bank OCBC NISP Jakarta Angeline Nangoi Orientation of new committee member May 16th, 2019 Bank OCBC NISP Jakarta